-So it’s easy to see why the Australian Government has attempted to fix the housing affordability issue in its 2017 Federal Budget by introducing the First Home Super Saver Scheme.
-As a first home buyer it may please you to know, that from July 1 you can:
+So it’s easy to see why the Australian Government has attempted to fix housing affordability by introducing the First Home Super Saver Scheme.
+As a first home buyer you can:

 Sounds pretty good right?
 Let’s see if it’s really all it’s cracked up to be, by running through the positives and negatives below…

 - Couples are eligible to participate, meaning they can make extra super contributions individually, then withdraw the funds later and roll them into the one home loan deposit.

 - No new or separate account is required provided your super account is up and running as required by law for all Aussie workers (apart from sole traders or small business owners).

 - You’ll save more than you would putting cash in a savings account.
 According to Treasurer Scott Morrison in his 2017 Federal Budget speech, most first home buyers who use the scheme will accelerate their savings by at least 30%.
 When we crunched the numbers, an Aussie on an $80k salary who makes an additional super contribution of $15k each year, would have a total of $25,603 after 2 years - making them $5,297 better off than if they had put that money in the best savings account at the time of writing at 3.05%.